Suicide Squad: Suicide Squad (vol. 4)

-Plot synopsis
+A new Suicide Squad title, written by Adam Glass with art by Federico Dallocchio and Ransom Getty, launched in September 2011 as part of The New 52 (a reboot of the DC Comics universe).
+Amanda Waller once again directs a crew of black ops agents on covert government missions, with Deadshot serving as the field team's leader.
 After a botched government mission forces her to execute an injured teammate, Amanda Waller sets out to assemble an expendable field team, prompting the formation of a new Suicide Squad.
 Waller forces dozens of Belle Reve's death row inmates into a series of rigorous tests and torture scenarios to evaluate their loyalty and value as potential Squad members.
-The finalists—notably including Deadshot, King Shark, and Harley Quinn—are outfitted with micro-bomb implants, and inducted into the Squad.
+The finalists—including Deadshot, King Shark, and Harley Quinn—are outfitted with micro-bomb implants, and inducted into the Squad.

-The Suicide Squad's missions typically involve the elimination or retrieval of high-value targets.
-At one point, the team must track down an AWOL Harley Quinn; in another mission, the Squad goes after Resurrection Man.
-The Basilisk terrorist group serves as a recurring villain (echoing the Onslaught organization from John Ostrander's original Suicide Squad series), and several issues delve into the twisted relationship between Harley Quinn and the Joker.

 Eventually, Waller recruits serial killer James Gordon Jr. to act as Belle Reve's in-house psychiatric adviser—but unbeknownst to her, Gordon quickly develops a twisted infatuation with her.
 One ongoing and unresolved plot point involves the Samsara serum—a medical treatment that Belle Reve's doctors use to resurrect dead Squad members (including Deadshot and Voltaic).
 It is eventually discovered that the serum will permanently kill anyone to whom it is administered; Waller is implied to be one such subject.

-Forever Evil

-During the Forever Evil crossover event, the Crime Syndicate of America emerges as the new threat which the Suicide Squad must avert.
-After the destruction of Belle Reve and the release of its inmates, Waller recruits Deadshot to a new Suicide Squad team.
-He, in turn, recruits Harley Quinn.
-Amanda Waller later reveals to James Gordon Jr. that the current Suicide Squad is but one version of the Task Force; she calls out Task Force Y to assist in battling the Crime Syndicate.